trikalex/pp2-js-drumkit/README.md

 # Drumkit
 ## Play Drums Application
-- Drumkit is a simple, intuitive, easy to use drumming application, that aims to facilitate the exercise of rithmic abilties for the music enthusiasts regrdless of their age!
+- Drumkit is a simple, intuitive, easy to use drumming application, that aims to facilitate the exercise of rithmic abilties for the music enthusiasts regrdless of their musical knowledge and drumming skills!

 ![Drumkit](assets/documentation/scaling/1440px%20drumkit.png)